 Ischemia Care Overview for Healthcare Professionals

-Ischemia Care provides information on stroke mechanisms based upon blood
+Ischemia Care testing is based on stroke mechanisms in blood

 Ischemic stroke, in most cases, is a disease of the vasculature and blood, involving platelets, red blood cells, clotting factors, inflammatory cells, and endothelium.
 In simple terms, blood can provide a window into the mechanisms that cause stroke.